-ANNUAL REPORT PURSUAL SECURITIES EXCHANGE AC For the fiscal year ended December CT OF 1934 (d) OF THE or TRANSITION REPORT PURS EXCHANGE ACT OF 1934 For the transition period from SUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES Co ommission File Number 1-9583 (Exact n MBIA INC. arter) Connecticut (State of incorporation) 06-1185706 (I.R.S.
-Employer Identification No.) 1 Manhattanville Road, Suite 301.
-Purchase, New York 10577 (Address of principal executive offic • (Zip Code) hone number, including area code gistered pursuant to Section 12(b) Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock MBI New York Stock Exchange gistered pursuant to Section 12(g) None • Indicate by check mark if the registrant is a wee Yes ☐ No ☒ ell-known seasoned issuer, as defined d in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not registrant on the registrant of the registrant is not registrant in the registrant of the registrant is not registrant of the registrant of the registrant is not registrant of the registrant of the registrant is not registrant of the equired to file reports pursuant to Se ction 13 or Section 15(d) of the Act.
-Indicate by check mark whether the registrant Securities Exchange Act of 1934 during the pr file such reports), and (2) has been subject to eceding 12 months (or for such short er period that the registrant was required to Indicate by check mark whether the registrant pursuant to Rule 405 of Regulation S-T (§232. that the registrant was required to submit such 405 of this chapter) during the preced teractive Data File required to be submitted ding 12 months (or for such shorter period Indicate by check mark whether the registrant reporting company, or an emerging growth correporting company," and "emerging growth correporting company," and "emerging growth corresponding to the contract of the contract o is a large accelerated filer, an accele mpany.
-See definitions of "large acce lerated filer," "accelerated filer," "smaller Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by ch complying with any new or revised financial accomplying with a property of the p counting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant effectiveness of its internal control over financi by the registered public accounting firm that pr al reporting under Section 404(b) of t Indicate by check mark whether the Registrant t is a shell company (as defined in Ru lle 12b-2 of the Act).
-Yes $\square$ No $\boxtimes$ The aggregate market value of the voting stoc • As of February 22, 2021,53,726,305 shares of • cuments incorporated by reference Portions of the Definitive Proxy Statement of the March 31, 2021, are incorporated by reference eting, which will be filed on or before
+ANNUAL REPORT PURSUAN EXCHANGE ACT OF 1934 For the fiscal year ended December T TO SECTION 13 OR 15(d) OF THE SECURITIES or TRANSITION REPORT PURSUEXCHANGE ACT OF 1934 For the transition period from JANT TO SECTION 13 OR 15(d) OF THE SECURITIES to • nmission File Number 1-9583 Col -------------------------------------- (Exact nar MBIA INC. me of registrant as specified in its charter) Connections 00 4405700 Connecticut (State of incorporation) 06-1185706 (I.R.S.
+Employer (0.000 0.000 p.0000, Identification No.) 1 Manhattanville Road, Suite 30 01, Purchase, New York 10577 (Address of principal executive office , , , , one number, including area code: (914) 273-4545 stered pursuant to Section 12(b) of the Act: Gecurities regi Name of each exchange Title of each class Trading Symbol(s) on which registered Common Stock MBI New York Stock Exchange Securities regi stered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-Yes \boxtimes No \square known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not receive \square No \boxtimes quired to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Securities Exchange Act of 1934 during the pred) has filed all reports required to be filed by Section 13 or 15(d) of the ceding 12 months (or for such shorter period that the registrant was required to uch filing requirements for the past 90 days.
+Yes 🖂 No 🗌 Indicate by check mark whether the registrant has pursuant to Rule 405 of Regulation S-T (§232.40 that the registrant was required to submit such fi as submitted electronically every Interactive Data File required to be submitted 05 of this chapter) during the preceding 12 months (or for such shorter period iles).
+Yes 🗵 No 🗌 Indicate by check mark whether the registrant is reporting company, or an emerging growth compreporting company," and "emerging growth company," a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller pany.
+See definitions of "large accelerated filer," "accelerated filer," "smaller pany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company ck mark if the registrant has elected not to use the extended transition period for ounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant ha effectiveness of its internal control over financial by the registered public accounting firm that prep is filed a report on and attestation to its management's assessment of the reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) pared or issued its audit report. ⊠ a shell company (as defined in Rule 12b-2 of the Act).
+Yes No neld by non-affiliates of the Registrant as of June 30, 2021 was \$522,602,641.
+Common Stock, par value \$1 per share, were outstanding. ments incorporated by reference: Portions of the Registrant's Definitive Proxy Stati incorporated by reference into Part III of this For tement for its Annual Shareholders Meeting to be held in May of 2022 are m 10-K.